eqqe/etwowconnect2/README.md

 ## iOS iPhone unlock full speed mode
 Don't have an Android phone?
-You can send custom Bluetooth instructions to unlock full speed using an iPhone
+You can send custom Bluetooth instructions to configure your E-Twow GT Bluetooth (SE / SL / GTS) scooter

 ### Lock
 55 05 05 01 60